StainedMentor/Who-Am-I/docs/interface/about.md

         - **creat1**:
             - Displays the name "StainedMentor" with centered alignment.
             - Displays the avatar using `utilis.avatar("oliver_cyber")`.
+            - Provides a detailed description of StainedMentor's role and personality.
         - **creat2**:
             - Displays the name "Agkittens" with centered alignment.
             - Displays the avatar using `utilis.avatar("aga_cyber")`.
+            - Provides a detailed description of Agkittens's role and personality.
         - **creat3**:
             - Displays the name "Marlon1385" with centered alignment.
             - Displays the avatar using `utilis.avatar("milosz_cyber")`.